-A few days ago, I was torturing myself again.
-I felt like I was on the verge of depression again.
-I’ve had major depressive episodes in the past.
-It just kept on coming back time and time again.
-Every time it would come back, I would always be in a mission to wipe it in my life – forever.
-That expectation – that I can wipe it away forever – only made me feel like a failure every time it comes back.
+A few days ago, I felt like I was on the verge of depression again.
+I’ve had major depressive episodes in the past and despite my best efforts to “wipe it off for good” it kept on coming back.
+That expectation – that I can wipe it away forever – only makes it worse.
+I feel like a failure every time it comes back.

 I would go back to my toxic cycle of interrogating myself: Why am I depressive?
-Why can’t I simply be like those people who seem to just roll through in life, always bubbly and strong?
+Why can’t I simply be like those people who seem to just roll through in life?
 Why do I feel so much?
 Why do I think so much?
 Why do I give so much importance to almost every single thing when other people can afford not to care?
 Am I ever gonna live without depression?
 Is it just part of my identity?
 And if it is, does it mean I am fucked up?
 Maybe I’m just an ungrateful kid?
 Why can’t I just focus on the bright side and religiously keep a gratitude journal?
-Maybe that’s gonna solve my problem?
+Maybe that’s gonna solve my problems?

 It already sucks to be depressed.
-But beating yourself out because you’re depressed is just hell.
+But beating ourselves up because we’re depressed is just…hell.

-Lately I realized that maybe some burdens are just chronic.
+Lately I’ve been thinking that maybe some burdens are simply chronic.
 Maybe we just gotta learn how to live with them.
 Maybe it’s true that each of us has a cross to bear.
 Maybe depression is my cross.

-And while I’m not intending to romanticize depression (because it’s simply hell, period), there’s a part of me that believes that there is something good about it as well.
+I’m not romanticizing depression, but there’s a part of me that believes there is something good about it.
 I am depressive partly because I am sensitive, I am reflective and I care.
-It’s probably partly because of my upbringing as well, my genes, where I live and how my life has been.
-It’s also partly because of my sex and nationality.
+It’s probably partly because of my upbringing, my genes, my sex, my nationality, where I live and how my life has been.
 Would I change any of these things if it means wiping out my tendency to be depressed?
 I don’t think so.
 I can’t do that.
 I won’t wanna do that.
-Doing so would mean I’d have a different family, friends, different skills and different experiences in life.
-I won’t ever trade them for a life without depression even if it means that I’d have to be tortured for life.
-Having a different life would be worse.
+Doing so would mean I’d have a different family, friends, skills and different experiences in life.

 Maybe to avoid feeling so defeated, maybe I just gotta accept my cross and learn how to live with it.
 Maybe this is also a part of accepting myself.
-I trust in my cross, I trust in my path, I trust that I can also turn this burden into my armor and a source of love and compassion.
+Maybe by learning how to trust my cross, I’d learn how to trust my path more.
+Maybe with that trust I can turn this burden into my armor and a source of love and compassion.

-Maybe through my struggle with thoughts of wanting to die, I’d find my own purpose and will to live.
+Maybe through my struggle with thoughts of wanting to die, I’d find my own will to live.